 It’s Worth the Cost

 Yes, at first glance, teeth cleaning may come across as a bit costly and most pet owners tend to just bring their pets to the veterinarian when there is an obvious problem already.
-But in the long run, regular teeth cleaning will save costs as it can prevent dental disease and minimize the need for tooth extractions.
+But in the long run, regular teeth cleaning will save costs as it can prevent dental disease and minimise the need for tooth extractions.
 Cost of treatment for the complications in other organs brought about by unhealthy teeth, as mentioned above, are so much more than the cost of preventive teeth cleaning.